 Our editorial team is led by Elyse Weiner, an Emmy Award-winning American journalist and author of audio tours throughout Europe.
-Other members include Caryl Swift, an English writer and theater performer, as well as, two philologists, a German, a Russian and an archeology professor.
+Other members include Caryl Swift, an English writer and theater performer, as well as, two philologists, and an archeology professor.

 We are absolutely convinced that the success of any audio guide tour depends on the quality of the script.
 We believe each script is inseparably bound up with the technology it will be used for.